PrecisionVISSTA/PeripheryPlots/README.md

 ## Preprint

-A preprint describing the periphery plot data visualization approach in more detail will be available on arxiv.
+A preprint describing the periphery plot data visualization approach in detail is available on arxiv: https://arxiv.org/abs/1906.07637.